Lamont Stephenson, on FBI's 'Ten Most Wanted' list, captured in Maryland, officials say

 GREG ALYN CARLSON, FBI TOP 10 FUGITIVE, KILLED IN NORTH CAROLINA, INVESTIGATORS BELIEVE

 Stephenson allegedly killed his girlfriend, Olga DeJesus, and her dog in an apartment in Newark in October 2014.
-He was charged with homicide in November 2014, and in September 2017, he was charged with unlawful flight to avoid persecution, and a federal warrant was issued for his arrest.
+He was charged with homicide in November 2014, and in September 2017, he was charged with unlawful flight to avoid prosecution, and a federal warrant was issued for his arrest.

 Stephenson was also wanted in connection with a suspected murder of a woman in Washington, D.C. on Wednesday night.
 Law enforcement sources told WRC-TV that Natina Kiah, 40, was found stabbed to death in her apartment.